 This Mirro pressure canner has VERY mixed reviews.
 Many people volunteered information from their personal experience.
 I’ve included their reviews below so you can check it out.
 Some love it…some not so much.

 Photo Credits: Thanks to Sam C. for generously taking photos of his Mirro 22qt canner!
-He mentioned the canner pictured holds 7 quart jars, you can stack 16 pints (8 per level).
-He said it also claims you can stack quart jars, but any of our quart jars that they’ve tried have been too tall to stack.
+He mentioned the canner pictured holds 7 quart jars; you can stack 16 pints (8 per level).
+He said it also claims you can stack quart jars, but any of the quart jars that they’ve tried have been too tall to stack.

 Mirro Pressure Canner: A Few Facts First

 The Mirro range of pressure cookers/canners comes in 5 different sizes.

 I can not confirm just how many jars the 16- or 22-quart capacity will hold.
 There is conflicting information out there.
 Even the Wearever website (the manufacturer of Mirro) does not list the quantities.
 I’d suggest that you confirm this before you purchase so you know just what you are getting.

 Since I don’t own one and can’t find one in my local stores to verify in person…I asked around.
 In the reviews posted below from actual users, there is information on how many jars the canners hold.
 Even here there are different reports.

 Another thing to notice is many people are reporting that Mirro customer support is not very helpful.

 It seems like the people who love their Mirro have had their canner for “years.”
 So it is very possible that the quality has simply gone down and newer canners are not the same as the old ones.

 Because of all this uncertainty, I can’t recommend the Mirro pressure canner.
 But of course, do remember that is not personal experience.